RohitChandupatla/python-word-count-beam/README.md

 ```
 A virtual environment needs to be activated for each shell that is to use it.
 Activating it sets some environment variables that point to the virtual environment’s directories.

-## To activate a virtual environment in powershell, run:
+## To activate a virtual environment run:
 ```
 C:\Users\s542423\Documents\44517\python-word-count-beam\Scripts\activate.ps1\
 ```